junhee-jung/MG-RAST-read-counter/README.md

 - &auth=YourTokenhere - you need to add your own mg-rast webkey which is found My Profile (button on mg rast webpage "human icon") -> press "show webkey"

-- The script relies on there being a file with list of MG-rast ID (34 character file) and name etc which can be found My studies (DNA icon) -> "export table data as CSV" although the output is ".CSV file", in reality it is more of TSV (tab sperated) file which python scirpt treat it as TSV.
+- The script relies on there being a file with list of MG-rast ID (34 character file) and name etc which can be found My studies (DNA icon) -> "export table data as CSV" although the output is ".CSV file", in reality it is more of TSV (tab sperated) file which python script treats as TSV.

 there are 3 scripts: